CashlessSociety/docs/acknowledgements.md

 # Acknowledgements

-<h2>We acknowledge the work of the great ecologies of kindness.</h2>
+## We acknowledge the work of the great ecologies of kindness.
 We've come a long way.
 We would really like to express our great gratitude for a few people ;-)

 To the minds that imagine our possibilities, and the hands, hearts, coding & creativity that achieve them